-indica you.
+Shank you,

-Curriculum Team
+Colored Conventions Project Curriculum Team

 December 2020

 Trigger Warning: violence, racism, death.

 This lesson plan may not be appropriate for younger children.
 Please read and consider the elements of the lesson for your students with regard to their age, maturity, support, context, class and neighborhood cultures.